Minnesota Addendum

 Minnesota Earned Sick and Safe Time Employee Notice

 Employees in Minnesota are entitled to earned sick and safe time, a form of paid leave.
 Employees must accrue at least one hour of earned sick and safe time for every 30 hours they work, up to at least 48 hours in a year.
-A year for purposes of the employee’s earned sick and safe time accrual is: one year following each anniversary of the employee's first date of employment.
+A year for purposes of the employee’s earned sick and safe time accrual is: one year following each anniversary of the employee's most recent date of employment.

 The earned sick and safe time hours the employee has available, as well as those that have been used in the most recent pay period, must be indicated on the employee’s earnings statement that they receive at the end of each pay period.
 Earned sick and safe time must be paid at the same hourly rate employees earn from employment.
 Employees are not required to seek or find a replacement for their shift to use earned sick and safe time.
 They may use earned sick and safe time for all or part of a shift, depending on their need.